Acid Tracks: Reception and legacy

 "Acid Tracks" became a pioneering song for the acid house movement, especially in the United Kingdom and the acid style became known for the distinctive sound created on the Roland TB-303 Bass Synthesizer.
 Following the release of "Acid Tracks", countless similar tracks were released.

 The tune became popular in British clubs such as London's Shoom and The Haçienda in Manchester.
 By 1988, the British music press were describing the emerging rave scene as driven by acid house music.
 Bill Brewster and Frank Broughton, authors of Last Night a DJ Saved My Life, wrote that this scene had many listeners "ignorant of any distinctions", leading to acid house becoming a shorthand for any house music and techno becoming a blanket term in Britain for new electronic dance music.
 Matt Black, British DJ of Coldcut, described tracks such as "Acid Tracks" and Derrick May's "Nude Photo" having "a phenomenal impact" and that "even straight away you realised that here was a new form of energy that has materialised".
 British DJ Dave Dorrell recalled that "Acid Tracks" and Armando's "Frequency" and "Land of Confusion" were the first acid house records he got his hands on, stating that "acid house was so far out there that it was beyond anything.
 There were no direction signs."

 Later reception included author Micah Salkind saying that "Acid Tracks" became "[o]ne of Trax Records's most iconic releases", while John Bush of AllMusic gave the song a four-and-a-half star rating out of five, describing it as an "incredibly raw cut ...
 Still, the superb acid squelch, ripe for the picking by DJs across the world, continued to impress long after the first hundred or so 'covers' and answer records flooded the dance racks."
 Critic Garry Mulholland noted that other tracks featured an acid house sound prior to the official release of "Acid Tracks", but still included "Acid Tracks" in his book The 500 Greatest Singles Since Punk and Disco, describing it as "the longest, the deepest, the headfuckingest.
 It fascinated anyone who wanted more than hard disco, and of course, it gave a name to the biggest pop-culture revolution in this book."

 Accolades

 In 1999, Muzik magazine included the release on their list of the most influential records of all time.
 In 2015, LA Weekly ranked "Acid Tracks" number 16 in their list of "The 20 Best Dance Music Tracks in History".
 In 2022, Rolling Stone ranked it number 118 in their list of the "200 Greatest Dance Songs of All Time".
-In 2025, Billboard magazine ranked it number 87 in their "The 100 Best Dance Songs of All Time" list.
+In 2025, Billboard magazine ranked it numbers 87 and 34 in their lists of "The 100 Best Dance Songs of All Time" and "The 50 Best House Songs of All Time".